MikeDawg/Amazon-AIO/README.md

 =========
 WORK IN PROGRESS!

 A Training playbook to help get you started in AWS with Ansible.
+These roles are designed to be run one at a time so see the progression of whats developing in AWS.
 This playbook in its current state (w/ a populated vars file) will deploy the following:

 	VPC
 	Network(s)